mattishere/christmasfetch/README.md

 ## Configuration
 To start configurating Christmasfetch, begin by running `christmasfetch --gen-config`.

-This command generates any missing configuration files in your **configuration directory**, and the paths will
+This command generates any missing configuration files in your **configuration directory** (the path to each of them is displayed after running the command).

 ![genconfig](assets/gifs/genconfig.gif)